 Windows 10 is more powerful, Faster and secure compared to the previous OS.
 And with regular updates, Microsoft adds new features, security improvements and bug fixes.
 But sometimes compatibility issues, bugs, malware and viruses, and even failing hardware Slow down the performance.
-Especially after Windows 10 22H2 update, a number of users report Laptop freezes, Stuck not responding at startup.
+Especially after the Windows 10 update, a number of users report Laptop freezes, Stuck not responding at startup.
 If you are also struggling with this problem, If your PC is running slow, use these tips to help speed up and increase the performance of Windows 10.

 If you want a quick boost in Windows 10 performance, try cleaning Windows 10 junk, Tweak system settings, and stop unwanted startup services.
 It can create a noticeable difference in window speed.

 - Install and run third-party free system optimizer like Ccleaner to clean junk, and cache and fix registry problems with one click.

 - Perform a full system scan with the latest updated antivirus software.